-Zang Dhok Palri Phodang also known as lava monastery is one of the oldest Tibetan monastery perched on top of the Durpin hills of Kalimpong.
+Zang Dhok Palri Phodang also known as Durpin monastery is one of the oldest Tibetan monastery perched on top of the Durpin hills of Kalimpong.
 This beautiful monastery was blessed by the Dalai Lama during his visit to the town in 1976.

 While at the monastery one can get a striking view of the snowcapped Kanchenjunga along with the pristine Teesta River flowing down below.